-Typical duties for finance directors
+Typical duties for the director of finance

-Generally, finance directors are expected to:
+Generally, the director of finance is expected to:

 - Oversee insurance and risk management